How to disable FaceTime (so no one can eavesdrop on your iPhone or Mac)

-On Monday, social media lit up with reports that a bug with FaceTime had the potential to turn any iPhone or Mac into a hot mic.
+Social media lit up on Monday with reports that a bug with FaceTime had the potential to turn any iPhone or Mac into a hot mic.

 You can read all about the bug here.

-Apple told CNET it's working on a fix for the bug which is due out in a software update "later this week."
-But considering this bug emerged on Monday, that might feel like a long time if you're security conscious.
-(Or, let's not lie, if your friends have just heard the news and are threatening to prank you every second of the day).
+On Monday afternoon, Apple told CNET it was working on a fix for the bug which is due out in a software update "later this week."

+Late on Monday night, Apple's System Status page had been updated showing group FaceTime as "temporarily unavailable."
+We weren't able to recreate the bug after this, so hopefully the problem has been solved until the software update can be released.

+But if you're feeling concerned (or if your friends keep starting FaceTime calls because they want to prank you), here's how to disable FaceTime on your devices.

 On iPhone or iPad